Jaroslav Hertl

 Jaroslav Hertl (born October 28, 1989) is a Czech former professional ice hockey defenceman.

 Hertl played three games with HC Slavia Praha in the Czech Extraliga.
 He later played in the Slovak Extraliga for HKM Zvolen and MsHK Žilina and in the Polska Hokej Liga for GKS Tychy, before joining the Edinburgh Capitals of the Elite Ice Hockey League for the 2016-17 season.
 Ahead of the 2017-18 season, Hertl moved to France in June 2017 to sign for Yétis du Mont-Blanc.

-His younger brother Tomáš Hertl is also an ice hockey player and currently plays for the San Jose Sharks.
+His younger brother Tomáš Hertl is also an ice hockey player and currently plays for the Vegas Golden Knights.